enisdenjo/graphql-ws/PROTOCOL.md

 The server must receive the connection initialisation message within the allowed waiting time specified in the `connectionInitWaitTimeout` parameter during the server setup.
 If the client does not request a connection within the allowed timeout, the server will terminate the socket with the close event: `4408: Connection initialisation timeout`.

+If the server receives more than one `ConnectionInit` message at any given time, the server will terminate the socket with the close event `4429: Too many initialisation requests`.

 ```typescript
 interface ConnectionInitMessage {
   type: 'connection_init';